-Medical-Surgical Nursing II Clinical allows the student to practice and demonstrate, in a controlled environment and real world settings, basic nursing skills and concepts discussed in PNE172, Medical-Surgical Nursing II.
-Students are divided into smaller groups for both clinical laboratory and clinical rotation assignments.
-Clinical laboratory sessions are generally conducted during the beginning of the semester, followed by assignments to clinical facilities.
-(F,S)
+Medical-Surgical Nursing II Clinical allows the student to practice and demonstrate, in a controlled environment and real world settings, basic nursing skills and concepts discussed in PNE172 Medical-Surgical Nursing II.
+Students are divided into smaller groups for both clinical simulation and clinical rotation assignments.
+(F, S)